 Do wood countertops crack?

-They can developed small cracks or checks.
+They can develop small cracks or checks.
 These are not considered defects as solid wood will do this naturally.
-They rarely become structural problems and if desired can easily be repaired by the home owner.
+They rarely become structural problems and if desired can easily be repaired by the homeowner.

 Do I need to worry about my wood countertops harboring bacteria?